 This is a great alternative to the use of braces.
 To a great extent, clear aligners can correct diastema.
 These beautiful, hardly noticeable aligners have been discovered to treat around 90% of patients having gaps between teeth effectively.
 Unlike traditional braces which are fixed, Invisalign gives its users the advantage of taking them out easily.

 If you're interested in Invisalign and would like to take an assessment to check your suitability, consult your dentist right away.

 If you opt for a face to face discussion, schedule an appointment with an Invisalign dentist around you to discuss what you need.
-A lot of these dentists offer an initial consultation that's free and non-obligatory.
+A lot of these dentists offer an initial consultation.

 Invisalign is widely known for its efficacy in treating a wide range of orthodontic problems; up to 90%.
 Asa highly advanced treatment which offers support to patients, there are at-home Invisalign options that give you the opportunity to receive treatment while at home.
 When you get the kit which is usually posted to your house, there are instructions on how to take a mould of your teeth yourself.
 After that, you'll send this impression to the laboratory which will now design your aligners and send them to you.
 An online progress check on your treatment will be done by a dentist or orthodontist.
 For the price of £999, you'll get this treatment since it covers in-office dental checkups.

 These two styles of Invisalign treatments are good for gap closure.
 Your choice depends on how severe your case is, your budget, and whether you prefer an in-person dental consultation.

 Remember we said there are many options for treating gappy teeth.
 So braces and Invisalign are not the only treatment options.
 The dentist may recommend composite bonding and veneers for diastema.
 But note that these options are functional when you have just a single or double gap to close.
 If the gaps are more than two and large, braces treatment works better than others.